 Third Step-If the grievance is not resolved within 5 days of the incident, the aggrieved party must present to the Director, in writing, all facts of the grievance.

 Within 48 hours, upon receipt of the written information, the Director will schedule a Grievance Committee hearing.
 The time of the meeting will be communicated in writing to all parties.
-The committee will consist of the Vice President of Academic Affairs, Academic Dean and two staff or faculty members not involved with the incident in question.
+The committee will consist of the Academic Dean and two staff or faculty members not involved with the incident in question.

 All Persons or their representatives involved with the incident must be present via teleconference at the time of the hearing.
 All parties involved will be given the opportunity to discuss the grievance.
 The Grievance Committee will excuse all parties involved in the grievance and immediately review and conclude the case.
 The decision of the committee will be communicated to those involved in the incident within 48 hours.
 The committee decision will be final.

 Refer to the Academic Catalog for additional resources on student complaint procedures beyond JPU’s grievance policy.
 You can also visit https://jpu.edu/accreditation for more information.